blairLikesPizza/html-layout/README.md

 # Changes I want to save

+# This is another change I want to save
+It is just helping me add, commit and push stuff to github.

 # Project Summary

 In this project, you will re-create three different layouts using HTML and CSS.
 Each layout is broken into a different folder.
 Inside each layout's folder you'll find an `index.html`, `index.css`, and an image file.
 The goal is to get as close as possible to the given design.
 Use the given image as a reference.